rust-trondheim/programs-with-bugs/bug_07_result/README.md

 }
 ```

-Or `unwrap`ping the results everywhere to make the code feel more imperative and terse:
+Or developers might `unwrap` the results everywhere to make the code feel more imperative and terse:

 ```rust
 fn read_file() -> () {